SciML/CellMLToolkit.jl/docs/src/tutorial.md

 # Tutorial

-The models directory contains few CellML model examples.
+The models directory contains a few CellML model examples.
 Let's start with a simple one, the famous Lorenz equations!

 ```Julia
   using CellMLToolkit